cits5501/cits5501.github.io/assets/workshops/workshop06-solutions.md

 <div class="solutions">

 a.
 The number of terminals is the number of "raw" strings
-    in the grammar.
+    in the grammar (i.e. things that aren't non-terminals).
 They are:

     - `"docker "`
     - `"--verbose "`